learning-zone/javascript-basics/README.md

 The `preventDefault()` method is used to prevent the browser from executing the default action of the selected element.
 It can prevent the user from processing the request by clicking the link.

-**Example:** prevent form submission when clicking on submit button and prevent opening the page URL when clicking on hyper link are some common usecases.
+For example, prevent form submission when clicking on submit button and prevent opening the page URL when clicking on hyper link are some common usecases.

 ```js
 document.getElementById("link").addEventListener("click", function(event) {